 This curriculum, a companion to the PBS documentary In Defense of Food, uses activities and film clips to give young people new tools to think critically about food.
 Students prepare delicious recipes, create performance poetry and participate in peer-to-peer learning to investigate the question, “What should I eat to be healthy?” and discover what Michael Pollan means by his now-famous answer: Eat Food.
 Not Too Much.
 Mostly Plants.
 It is designed for middle school after-school programs, and can be adapted for students from age 10 through adulthood in a wide range of settings.

 Click below for an overview of the curriculum:

-To access the full curriculum as a free PDF:
+To access the full curriculum and related film clips for free online: